mrcma/taoapi-graphql/README.md

 I hope it will be useful for developers as well and that they will feel free to improve it.

 ```
-I am currently adding the chapters to the json file.
+I am currently adding the translations to the json file.
-It has not yet been completed.
 ```

 ### Running locally